BalaurZmeu/Web_Programming_with_HTML5_CSS_and_JavaScript/Chapter_08/ch_8_exercises.md

   <p id="msg"></p>
 </body>
 </html>
 ```

-**6. Why is it good to use `var` for same-named variables that are in different functions?**
+### 6. Why is it good to use `var` for same-named variables that are in different functions?

-**My answer:** Firstly, using `var` helps programmers to identify the variables in a function quickly, and that makes the function easier to understand and maintain.
+Firstly, using `var` helps programmers to identify the variables in a function quickly, and that makes the function easier to understand and maintain.
 Secondly, if `var` is not used for a variable, then the JavaScript engine creates a global variable.
 Such scenario can be dangerous in that if you coincidentally use same-named variables in different functions, changing the variable’s value in one function affects the variable in the other function.
 By using `var`, you can use same-named variables in different functions, and the JavaScript engine creates separate local variables.

 > Written with [StackEdit](https://stackedit.io/).